Scrum Tutorials Introduction

 -If the team members are not committed, the project will either never complete or fail.

--It is good for small, fast moving projects as it works well only with small team.
+-It is good for small, fast-moving projects as it works well only with a small team.

 -This methodology needs experienced team members only.
 If the team consists of people who are novices, the project cannot be completed in time.

--Project quality management is hard to implement and quantify unless the test team are able to conduct regression testing after each sprint.
+-Project quality management is hard to implement and quantify unless the test team is able to conduct regression testing after each sprint.